Euro zone bond yields tumble as risk sentiment picks up

 German Bunds - a safe haven that would sell off when risk sentiment picked up in normal times - also rallied.

-Mizuho's McCallum said this was a relatively modest move reversing some of Thursday's sell-off, when the yield hit over 10-month highs after Germany said it would declare an exception to its debt rules to finance stimulus measures.
+Peter McCallum, rates strategist at Mizuho, said this was a relatively modest move reversing some of Thursday's sell-off, when the yield hit more than 10-month highs after an official with knowledge of Germany's plans said it plans to declare an exception to its constitutional debt brake, which limits the amount of debt it can issue.

-Bunds have also been under pressure this week as investors sold safe-haven assets in recent days to make up for losses elsewhere.
+Bunds have also been under pressure this week as investors sold safe-haven assets to make up for losses elsewhere, meaning that they have sold off together with riskier assets.

-10-year bond yields are up nearly 30 bps this week, set for their worst week since June 2015.
+10-year bond yields are up more than 30 bps this week, set for their worst week since June 2015.

+"We can expect that after a while confidence will return to this market and return to safe-haven status and their diversification advantage," ING's Bouvet said of sovereign bonds.

 ((Yoruk.Bahceli@thomsonreuters.com; +44 20 7542 7571; Reuters Messaging: yoruk.bahceli@thomsonreuters.com))